Dyamez/BlackJack-Milestone1/cardJack/readme.md

 Player closest to 21 wins.
 Going over 21, dealer or player loses.
 A Tie results in player loss.

 Directions are to press the 'Hit Me!' button to start the game.
-The 'Draw' button is to deal cards for the player, which just continues even after results are given.
+The 'Hit Me!' button is to deal cards for the player, which just continues even after results are given.
+'Stay' button reveals the dealers hand.
 'new game' button refreshes the page to set up a fresh round.